Best smart trainers 2024: 9 top-rated turbo trainers for every budget

 Indoor cycling used to have a fearsome reputation for being excruciatingly boring.
 The idea of spending time on a turbo trainer, self-flagellating to heavy music while you stared numbingly at a wall, all in pursuit of some intangible fitness gains, seemed like a kind of madness.

-If you’re looking to invest in an indoor training setup, then you're in the right place.
+If you’re looking to invest in an indoor training setup, you're in the right place.
 We've put the latest smart trainers through their paces to find out what's really worth spending your money on.

 For more information on how to choose the right indoor trainer for your needs, read our full buyer's guide at the end of the article.

-Best smart trainers in 2024, as rated by our expert testers
+Best smart trainers in 2024

 Elite Suito